aborroy/alf-tengine-ocr/README.md

 Alternatively `embed-metadata-action-1.0.0.jar` can be download from [Releases](https://github.com/aborroy/alf-tengine-ocr/releases/download/1.0.0/embed-metadata-action-1.0.0.jar)

-### Adding Alfresco OCR Transformer to Docker Compose
+# Deploying Repository Addon to enable Embed Metadata Action

 Use some of the available alternatives to deploy `embed-metadata-action-1.0.0.jar` in alfresco service, like adding the JAR to `alfresco/modules/jar` folder when using [Alfresco Docker Installer](https://github.com/alfresco/alfresco-docker-installer) tool.

+### Adding Alfresco OCR Transformer to Docker Compose (Local Transformer - HTTP) - Community Edition

 Review that the following configuration is applied to `docker-compose.yml` file.